kmhabib/sydummit-eksworkshop-2019/workshop-1/Lab5/README.md

 ## Trigger a New Deployment

 Open your AWS Console and keep your browser open to where your Codepipeline is configured.
-Open GitHub and select the forked repository with the name `content-eks-deepdive-sample-api-service-go`.
+Open GitHub and select the forked repository with the name `sydsummit-eks-cicd`.

 Click on the `main.go` file and then click on the edit button, which looks like a pencil.